Molmed/Backlin-2017/README.md

 ------------
 The most convenient way to run the analysis is to clone the repo to your computer and run the files as shown below (commands for unix/linux).

-    git clone git@github.com:Molmed/Backlin-2014.git
+    git clone git@github.com:Molmed/Backlin-2017.git
-    cd Backlin-2014
+    cd Backlin-2017
-    R -f benchmark_setup.R
+    R -f benchmark_setup.r

-The code examples of section 2 and 3 of the paper can be found in the script `examples.R`.
+The code examples of section 2 and 3 of the paper can be found in the script `examples.r`.